 For regular dragon fruits, the flower-to-fruit process takes around 30 days.
 For the red-flowered Asunta variety, it takes 60 days.
 And for the yellow Ecuador Palora, the process takes 150 days.

 Stage #1: Bud to Flower (15-30 Days)

 Going from bud to flower normally takes around 30 days.
-And dragon fruit buds are the size of a cherry or grape.
-Sometimes it's 15, 22, 27 days or later than that.
+And dragon fruit buds are often the size of a cherry or grape.
+Sometimes it's 15, 22, 27 days or later than a month for bud forming.

 This is a 12-day-old flower bud.
-And if you haven't yet spotted it, the one we have here is the red variety.
+And if you haven't spotted it yet, the one we have here is the red variety.
 You can tell from the red tips all around.

 And then as the dragon fruit flower blooms: